centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-dns.md

 - Supports A, AAAA, MX, MXE, CNAME, TXT and SRV records
 - Supports WHMCS specific URL and FRAME record types for the website redirection feature

-## Installation
+## Requirements

-Available for download [here](http://github.com/centralnic-reseller/whmcs-dns/raw/master/whmcs-cnic-dns-latest.zip).

-### Prerequisites
+- WHMCS version 8.0 or higher
+  For the latest WHMCS minimum system requirements, please refer to [WHMCS System Requirements](//docs.whmcs.com/System_Requirements) page.
+- PHP 7.4 or higher

-Make sure you have one of the following registrar modules enabled:
+- One of the following registrar modules installed and enabled:
   - ISPAPI
   - RRPproxy

   This addon only works with those registrar modules.

+## Installation

+Available for download [here](http://github.com/centralnic-reseller/whmcs-dns/raw/master/whmcs-cnic-dns-latest.zip).

 ### Copy files